A washing machine control panel

 This dryer cycle uses a high temperature to dry sturdy fabrics, like jeans and towels.

-Tumble dry settings can be used as an alternative to air drying to help save you time and keep your clothes ready to wear.
-With high heat, low heat or no heat options, tumble dry is a versatile option to get your items dry.
+Tumble Dry settings can be used as an alternative to air drying to help save you time and keep your clothes ready to wear.
+With high heat, low heat or no heat options, Tumble Dry is a versatile option to help get your items dry.
 Just remember to check your garment’s care tag to make sure it can be tumble dried.

 Choose the right laundry cycle for every fabric

 Choosing the right cycle starts with how you sort clothes.
-If an item’s tag says “dry clean only,” you will want to select the gentle cycle and wash that item by itself.
 Sort by fabric type first.
 If you’re worried about colors bleeding from newer items or using different additives in the wash cycle (for instance, bleach with whites or brighteners with colors), further sort laundry by color.
-Take special items, like cheesecloth, into consideration when sorting laundry to avoid shrinkage and ensure it's washed properly.
+Take special items, like silk or rayon, into consideration when sorting laundry to help avoid shrinkage and ensure these items are washed properly.
+Always check care tags before following the advice below.
+The cycle names listed below often vary by washer and dryer make and model.

 Cotton and linen clothing